pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/modelchain.rst

     mc.results.dc

-We’ve established that the ``ModelChain.pvwatts_dc`` and ``ModelChain.sapm`` have the same API: they take the same arugments (``self``) and they both set the ``dc`` attribute.\* Because the methods have the same API, we can call them in the same way.
+We’ve established that the ``ModelChain.pvwatts_dc`` and ``ModelChain.sapm`` have the same API: they take the same arguments (``self``) and they both set the ``dc`` attribute.\* Because the methods have the same API, we can call them in the same way.
 ModelChain includes a large number of methods that perform the same API-unification roles